Introduction

 From an analytical standpoint, this shift is crucial.
 It makes it possible to understand why isolated educational campaigns or appeals to willpower have limited impact when the environment remains unchanged.
 Informational interventions can lose effectiveness when system design continues to favor quick response.
 Behavior follows the path of lowest cognitive cost.

-In readers’ everyday lives, this predictability shows up as repetition without intention: choices that “just happen” in similar moments, decisions made in the same intervals of the day, responses that feel obvious in context.
+At the household level, this predictability can look like repetition without intention: choices that “just happen” in similar moments, decisions made in the same intervals of the day, responses that feel obvious in context.
 The pattern does not require intense emotion or impulse; it emerges from the regularity of the environment.

 Decisions Under Pressure at the End of the Day